 Doctors in Japan have been looking at an oral chemotherapy drug called S-1 after surgery to remove pancreatic cancer.
 Studies have found that S-1 appears to be as good as gemcitabine, if not better.
 There are differences in how different populations break down (metabolises) S-1 in the body and so some people may need lower doses.
 This may affect how well the drug works.
 So trials need to take place in Western populations to see how helpful this drug is.

 Giving chemotherapy or radiotherapy (or both) before surgery is called neo adjuvant treatment.
 The idea is that the treatment may shrink the cancer and make it easier to remove with surgery.
-Several studies have shown that neo adjuvant treatment is helpful for pancreatic cancer.
+Several studies have shown that neo adjuvant treatment may be helpful for pancreatic cancer.
 But more research is needed to get a fuller picture of how well neo adjuvant treatment works, and what the best treatment is.
-The ESPAC-5F trial is looking into this.
+The ESPAC-5F trial and the PRICKLE trial are looking into this.

 The SIEGE trial is looking at 2 different ways of having nab-paclitaxel with gemcitabine for pancreatic cancer that has spread to another part of the body.
 The people taking part either have both drugs on the same day, or have nab-paclitaxel 24 hours before the gemcitabine.
 The researchers want to find out which way of having this combination of treatment works best, and to learn more about how paclitaxel works against pancreatic cancer.